 California state law generally has broader explicit protections for employees than does federal law, especially when it comes to sexual harassment based on sexual orientation or gender identity.
 Employees in Alameda County who have faced sexual harassment at work should speak with a sexual harassment lawyer to determine whether to file a claim under state or federal law.

 Employers in Alameda County are required to take steps to prevent sexual harassment in the workplace.
 The law requires employers to do the following:

-Employers may be required to take additional affirmative preventive measures and should speak with an Oakland sexual harassment lawyer to ensure that they meet their obligations under the law.
+Employers may be required to take additional affirmative preventive measures and should speak with an Alameda County sexual harassment lawyer to ensure that they meet their obligations under the law.